 It’s Your Office Annual Christmas Party: Here’s The Low Down On How To Turn Heads

-The annual Christmas party is a time to forget about the challenges the work year brought, or to regale others with tales of incidences that occurred—and laugh because maybe at the time you couldn’t.
-Nothing beats free food, upbeat music and the opportunity to get all gussied up.
-And, the latter is not gender-specific either!
+The annual Christmas party is a time to place ongoing tasks on pause and to forget about the work year’s challenges.
+It’s a time when the incidences of the year become fodder to regale others and laugh at because you probably couldn’t at the time.
+Also, nothing beats free food, upbeat music, and the opportunity to get all gussied up.

 Consider the dress code or theme.
 Dressing within these guidelines is essential since they can save you from being socially embarrassed.

 Keep the setting in mind.
-Is it indoor, outdoor or open-air?
-These locations will dictate your choice of attire; whether dress warmly or cool.
+Is it indoor, outdoor, or open-air?
+The locations should dictate your attire; whether you dress warmly or coolly.

 Note the type of event so you’ll know how to dress.
-You should take note of whether your Christmas gathering is a cocktail event, a dinner or an after-work hangout.
-You wouldn’t want to show up dressed like Cinderella to a sports bar.
+You should note whether your Christmas gathering is an after-work hangout, a cocktail event, or a dinner.
+You wouldn’t want to show up dressed to the nines at a Sports Bar.

 Check the invite or organisers for invitation guidelines.
-Are plus-ones invited or not?
-And, if you are taking a plus-one be sure that your dress codes are on the same level.
-Sometimes the tendency can be to have the lady dress to the nines and the guy step out in a pair of jeans—that’s a no-no!
+Are plus ones invited or not?
+Also, if you plan to take a plus-one, ensure your dress codes correspond.
+Sometimes, the tendency can be for the woman to go all out and for the guy to step out in jeans—that’s a no-no!